rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 <br/>

+### When to introduce new process blocks

+As teams are discussing and laying out process blocks along their current value stream, there is always a question of how macro to go, and this takes some practice.
+You want to make sure that your value stream map isn’t so large that it becomes unwieldy, nor so simple that it becomes useless.
+To aid in targeting the right level of information, we aim for 5 to 15 serial process blocks.
+If we have fewer than 5 process blocks, we may not have enough details to make meaningful or effective decisions.
+If we have more than 15 process blocks, it could mean our scope is too broad, or we could be slipping into Process Mapping territory with micro level details.
+Neither should cause us to immediately jump to the conclusion that a VSM would not be valuable.
+It just means we need to recalibrate and make sure we make a concious decision to proceed as is, or make an adjustment.
+This often prompts the question, "how do we know when to add a new process block vs. combine them?".
+Remember, value flow is present when work moves from one process to the next in the value stream without interruption or delay.
+Generally, ***a new process block is warranted when the work stops flowing***.
+This often occurs when there is a break in the timeline or flow:

+- a **handoff to a new work area**
+- **work accumulates** - a buildup of work-in-process
+- the **work is only processed at a predetermined time interval** - batching

+### Acceptable parallel process branching

+At times we may find it is important to deliniate scenarios where ratios of our value stream split into multiple processes.
+For example, You may find that the output from one process block is passed to two or more functions and is worked on concurrently.
+We call these ***parallel processes***.
+In this case, the process blocks are stacked above one another in the same vertical plane. process blocks 3 and 4 in Figure 3.2 depict branching, not parallel processes.)

 ### What metrics are commonly used in VSM?

 VSM metrics can span categories like time, flow, quality, cost, people, or any metric that is relevant to your mission context